 If you’re feeling exhausted, maybe your faith was in your goals and actions, not in yourself.

 A successfully happy and thriving person:

 - is not afraid of their own anxiety or fear.

 - is not afraid of the skeletons in their closet (or the reprimands that come with dealing with them).

-- knows that identifying these negative emotions and dealing with them reduces the load they carry and makes for an easier climb up the mountain.
+- knows that identifying these negative thoughts and emotions and dealing with them reduces the load they carry and makes for an easier climb up the mountain.